 Upon successful completion of the previous interview (Stage 2) you will be invited to take part in an Assessment day, which is held at the location of the job post you have applied for.

 The Assessment Center is the final stage before being offered the aNCE position so it’s worth making sure you are well prepared before attending the assessment day.
 The recruitment team will provide you with all the relevant information to ensure the best chance of success before the big day, just ensure you are well-prepared.

 The assessment centre blueprint could change at a moment’s notice, but the following information I have provided is based on what I prepared.

 - Group role play

 This is to assess each candidate’s problem-solving skills.
 Mine was approximately 10 questions and was completed within 15 minutes.
 The logical test is done on paper and once completed it is passed to the assessors.

 This stage is pretty self-explanatory, I am no stranger to these types of tests so I approached this one as I have done any previous test.

 You will be expected to give a presentation on a specific technology without using presentation software.
-Cisco will provide you with a list of technologies you are allowed to talk about prior to the assessment center.
+Cisco will provide you with a list of technologies you are allowed to talk about before the assessment centre.
 You are only required to pick one technology from the list and you must be prepared to talk about the technology for approximately 15 minutes.
 When you have delivered your presentation you must be prepared to answer any questions the assessors may have.

-The documentation received prior to the assessment center also pointed out that it was forbidden to use powerpoint software however visual aids such as a white-board or flip chart was permitted.
-When I carried out my presentation I used the white-board to further explain my topic and I feel that this worked very well.
+The documentation received before the assessment centre pointed out that it was forbidden to use PowerPoint software however visual aids such as a whiteboard flip chart were permitted.
+When I carried out my presentation I used the whiteboard further explain my topic and I feel that this worked very well.
 My presentation lasted about 15 minutes and then I was asked some technical questions by the assessor to further test my knowledge.

 Group role play